fusepoolP3/overall-architecture/d51-deliverable.md

 - Ensure longevity of the software
 - The software is simple to deploy and maintain in organizational IT environments (DoW 1.2.2)

+In combination these goals ensure a platform that can satisfy both the current as well as future end user requirements.

 Once the decision was taken on how components should interact the question was where the boundaries between components should be defined and how the components build the overall platform.
 The following figure depicts the high-level architecture for the Fusepool P3 platform:

 ![Platform Diagram](p3-platform-diagram.svg "Platform Diagram")